MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 3. Delete all Yammer files that were attached to private messages.

-30 days after the migration, all files in Azure cloud storage will be automatically deleted.

 >[!IMPORTANT]
 > After migration has been started, it can't be stopped or reversed.

 ## Decisions needed

 Because migration deletes all files from private messages, you need to decide how to handle these files.
 The options are to:

 - Notify users that the files will be deleted.
 The wizard will delete the files, and they will no longer be available.

 - Export the files before migration and save them in case anyone asks for them.

 - Export the files before migration, and send the files to the person who posted them, letting them know the files are no longer available on Yammer.

 ## Recommended process